TheShagwell/TheShagwell/README.md

   <br/>

 > 👋 Hello there, Ezrah here!
-I'm a Product Designer with a strong foundation in software engineering with over 5 years of experience—dedicated to crafting user-centered digital solutions that marry functionality with aesthetics.
+I'm a Software Engineering and a Product Designer with over 5 years of experience—dedicated to crafting user-centered digital solutions that marry functionality with aesthetics.
 >
 > My work bridges design and development, leveraging expertise in frontend and backend stacks to deliver scalable, impactful projects.
 Here, you'll find a collection of thoughtfully engineered projects that prioritize usability, performance, and clean code.